Akecel/gabbro/README.md

 Go will automatically install it in your `$GOPATH/bin` directory which should be in your `$PATH`.
 Now you have to define your configuration file, see [Configuration](#Configuration).

-### Download Binary
+### Download as Binary

 If Go is not installed on your machine, you can also download Gabbro as a simple binary.

-To get started, you need to download the latest published binary of the application, make sure you download the file corresponding to your platform:
+To get started, you need to download the latest published binary of the application, make sure you download the file corresponding to your platform :

 - Linux amd64 : `gabbro-linux-amd64`
 - Linux arm64 : `gabbro-linux-arm64`